Bronzeville (play)

 Bronzeville is a play written by Tim Toyama and Aaron Woolfolk.
 Developed and produced by the Robey Theatre Company, the original production and two subsequent revivals were directed by Ben Guillory.

 The play debuted at the Los Angeles Theatre Center on April 17, 2009.
 Woolfolk and Toyama were subsequently nominated for an Ovation Award, and the NAACP Theatre Awards alongside Guillory.

-The play is named after a common nickname given to the Little Tokyo, Los Angeles, neighborhood from 1942 to 1945, when Japanese Americans were taken from their homes and put into internment camps.
+The play is named after a common nickname given to the Little Tokyo, Los Angeles, neighborhood from 1942 to 1945, when Japanese Americans were put into internment camps.
 During that time, many African Americans who migrated to California from the southern United States settled in Little Tokyo, which became known as Bronzeville.

 Plot

-The play is set between the spring of 1942 and the spring of 1945.
+The play is set between spring 1942 and spring 1945.
 It tells the story of an African American family, the Goodwins, who move from Mississippi to Los Angeles.
 When they discover a Japanese American man, "Henry" Tahara, hiding in their attic, the family must confront their values as they struggle to protect themselves and do what is right.